 The IHRA injury data indicate the injury distribution by body regions.
 Fatal and serious head injuries (AIS2+) of children and adults as well as AIS2+ adult leg injuries were extracted from the IHRA data base for clearly identified injury causing parts on the vehicle and on the road (INF GR/PS/131 and 169).
-It was found that hood/fender contacts caused 41 per cent of child head injuries of AIS2+ and 19 per cent of the adult AIS2+ head injuries.
+It was found that hood/fenderbonnet/wing contacts caused 41 per cent of child head injuries of AIS2+ and 19 per cent of the adult AIS2+ head injuries.
 Bumper contacts lead to 64 per cent of adult AIS2+ leg injuries.
-The cumulative frequency curves versus vehicle impact speed for these injuries and their respective injury causing parts show that 58 per cent of the child head AIS2+ injuries are addressed to a vehicle impact speed up to 40 km/h, 40 per cent to adult head AIS2+ injuries and 50 per cent of the adult leg AIS2+ injuries respectively.
-Based on these figures of injuries by injury source and vehicle contact area, the target population of the above mentioned AIS2+ injuries for this proposed gtr is 24 per cent of child pedestrian head injuries, 8 per cent of adult pedestrian head injuries, and 32 per cent of adult leg injuries.
+The cumulative frequency curves versus vehicle impact speed for these injuries are addressed to a vehicle impact speed up to 40 km/h, 40 per cent to adult head AIS2+ injuries and 50 per cent of the adult leg AIS2+ injuries respectively.
+Based on these figures of injuries by injury source and vehicle contact area, the target population of the above mentioned AIS2+ injuries for this proposed gtr is 24 per cent of adult leg injuries.